 - The cap needs to be exceeded in year 1 to trigger the bring-forward provisions.
-There will be \$150,000 available initially to contribute which will exceed the cap and trigger the bring-forward period. - The bring-forward provisions can't have already been triggered in one of the prior 2 financial years, as they have not made any non-concessional contributions so they will meet this requirement. - The TSB is less than \$1.4 million as at the previous 30 June so the nonconcessional contributions cap and bring-forward period can be \$300,000 over 3 years. - As the member is under age 67 at 1 July 2020, they are eligible to use the bring-forward provisions in the 2020/21 financial year. - \$150,000 can be contributed to super around December 2020 to trigger the bring forward provisions for 2020/21, 2021/22 and 2022/23. - If the balance of approximately \$150,000 is received from the estate after 2020/21 then the timing will determine any requirement to satisfy the work test.
-If received in 21/22 then all is ok as there is no work test requirement for a member aged 66.
-If received in 22/23 prior to 8th February 2023 then this is also ok.
-If the amount is received after 8th February 2023 then the individual will need to satisfy the work test.
+There will be \$150,000 available initially to contribute which will exceed the cap and trigger the bring-forward period. - The bring-forward provisions can't have already been triggered in one of the prior 2 financial years, as they have not made any non-concessional contributions so they will meet this requirement. - The TSB is less than \$1.66 million as at the previous 30 June so the non-concessional contributions cap and bring-forward period can be \$360,000 over 3 years. - \$150,000 can be contributed to super around December 2024 to trigger the bring forward provisions for 2024/25, 2025/26 and 2026/27.